sparkfun/Qwiic_Titan_Gps_Py/README.md

 This is a Python module for the SparkFun GPS Breakout - XA110.

 This package should be used in conjunction with the overall [SparkFun qwiic Python Package](https://github.com/sparkfun/Qwiic_Py).
 New to qwiic?
-Take a look at the entire [SparkFun qwiic ecosystem](https://www.sparkfun.com/qwiic).
+Take a look at the entire [SparkFun Qwiic ecosystem](https://www.sparkfun.com/qwiic).

 ## Contents
 * [Supported Platforms](#supported-platforms)